xjning03/CPT113_Group42_Hackathon2/README.md

 - Friendly User Interface
    - Use an easy-to-use user interface to move through scenes, read descriptions, and make decisions.

+- Scability of Game
+   - additional locations with scenes could be added in the future to further enhance the game.

 ## 3. Project Specification: